carlosm2/posts-jekyll/2023-12-11-export-apk_EN.md

 I needed to install a language application that was no longer available in the official store or on the manufacturer's website, so I had to export it so I could continue using it on a new phone.

-## Paso 1 - Habilita la depuración de adb en tu dispositivo
+## Step 1 – Enable adb debugging on your device

-A fin de usar **adb** con un dispositivo conectado a través de USB, debes habilitar Depuración por USB en la configuración del sistema del dispositivo, que se encuentra en Opciones para desarrolladores.
-En Android 4.2 (nivel de API 17) y versiones posteriores, la pantalla Opciones para desarrolladores está oculta de forma predeterminada.
-Para que sea visible, habilita las Opciones para desarrolladores.
+In order to use **adb** with a device connected via USB, you must enable USB Debugging in the device's system settings, found in "Developer Options".
+On Android 4.2 (API level 17) and later, the Developer Options screen It is hidden by default.
+To make it visible, enable Developer Options.
 [https://developer.android.com/studio/debug/dev-options?hl=es-419#enable](https://developer.android.com/studio/debug/dev-options?hl=es-419#enable)

-## Instalar adb
+## Install adb

 Android Debug Bridge
 {% highlight python %}$ apt install adb{% endhighlight %}

-## Conecta tu teléfono a la compu y validalo
+## Connect your phone to the computer and validate it

 Se puede de varias formas pero regularmente yo lo hago en conexión directa USB, habilitar **Transferencia de archivos** desde el teléfono y luego verificar con: